BryanKoo/english-word-translation/README.md

   * meaning of the word (images)
   * short corresponding word examples of the native language (string)

-Only the fourth record are in the native language and the other three can be reused for any other native languages.
+Only the fourth record is based on the native language and the other three can be reused for any other native languages.
 The forth record is actually not very important because the meaning of the word is meant be understood by images.

+With this project I am going to build an English to Japanese dictionary.
 If we have English vocabulary learning content for Korean, it is relatively easy to create vocabulary learning content for Japaese.

-With this project I am going to build an English to Japanese dictionary for Leedovoca, a famous English vocabulary learning content for Korean.

-Software Requiremants
+# Software Requiremants
 * Language utilities for the native/foreign language (Japanese, English)
   * alphabet check, symbol replacement, locale, etc.,
 * Scrapers for on-line dictionaries